nvimdev/cwordmini.nvim/README.md

 A very minimal less than 80 lines plugin used for highlight all cursor words on buffer. support multiple-bytes characters, no any autocmd event binding.

+Notic it works on neovim redraw circly, so if not trigger redraw this plugin will not works correctly.

 ## Usage